Fair Traffic Laws

 STATUTORY LAWS MUST AGREE WITH SCIENTIFIC LAWS AND REASONABLE HUMAN BEHAVIOR

-THE 85TH PERCENTILE SCIENTIFIC ENGINEERING STANDARD
+THE SCIENTIFIC 85TH PERCENTILE ENGINEERING STANDARD FOR SETTING SPEED LIMITS

-Engineering studies have determined that in the great majority of cases, for each speed limit an appropriate value for the reasonable and prudent standard is the 85th percentile speed in normal traffic flow.
-Speed limits set lower than the 85th percentile may create the perverse result of interfering with coordination of vehicles in normal traffic flow, increasing the variation in the speed of vehicles, and requiring drivers to drive slower than the safest speed.
+Engineering studies have determined that in the great majority of cases an appropriate value for speed limits meeting the reasonable and prudent standard is the 85th percentile speed in normal traffic flow.
+As mentioned earlier, this speed is also the safest speed in normal traffic.

 SPEED TRAP DEFINED